Save time with SimpleLocalize Automations: Auto-translate, review & more

 Clear translations action

-Automations are available in your project settings.
+Setting up your first automation takes less than a minute.
 You can create a maximum of three automations per project, and they will work in the selected order when enabled.

 Automations settings